mkunesch/tensoralgebra/README.md

 Lazy evaluation is achieved using expression templates.

 ## Prerequisites and usage examples
-Tensoralgebra requires C++14 or higher and has been tested with gcc, clang, and icc.
+Tensoralgebra requires C++14 or higher and has been tested with gcc-7, clang-6, and icc-17.
+Some older compiler versions yield significantly worse performance.
 Tensoralgebra is header-only so all that is needed is to include `Tensor.hpp` and `TensorOperations.hpp` (for tensor operations like the dot product).

 Initialisation of a tensor works with nested initialiser lists: